 - Maintenance and repair history

-Field workers are responsible for call-outs to your most critical assets in the field, such as transmission lines and towers.
-They’re the technicians that are suitably qualified to maintain and repair your ageing infrastructure, effectively minimising the chance of failure and outages.
+Field workers are responsible for call-outs to a business’s most critical assets in the field, such as transmission lines and towers.
+They’re the technicians that are suitably qualified to maintain and repair ageing infrastructure, effectively minimising the chance of failures and outages.
 But, without the right data, field staff can only be reactive in their response.
 This reactive approach can cause high costs in repairs, interrupted service delivery and delays to operations.

 By having access to real-time performance data, however, a reactive response quickly transitions into a more proactive one.
-Not only does access to asset data provide more visibility, but it also connects your field workers with employees back at head office.
+Not only does access to asset data provide more visibility, but it also connects field workers with employees back at the office.
 And, similar to field service management, the system containing the performance data can be accessed via a mobile device.

 As well as improved time management, access to real-time performance data will drive down the operating costs of each asset.
 For instance, a company can schedule proactive maintenance work to be carried out during the working week instead of reacting to a failure outside of work hours.
 This means costly out-call expenses are reduced and reliability is increased.

 The collection of real-time data is beneficial in other forms, too:

 By tracking assets from procurement to disposal, users can get an idea of their worth to a business’s operations.
 By knowing each asset’s ROI, considering operating and maintenance costs, decision-makers can understand if, at the end of an asset’s life cycle, it’s worth replacing or disposing of.